the-full-stack/fsdl-text-recognizer/instructions/lab1.md

 ## Setting up Python environment

+Now you should be in the repo.

+Due to an annoying lack of a feature in pipenv, open Pipfile, and change `tensorflow` to `tensorflow-gpu`.

-In the repo, run `pipenv install --dev` to install all required packages into a virtual environment.
+Run `pipenv install --dev` to install all required packages into a virtual environment.

 Make sure to precede all commands with `pipenv run` from now on, to make sure that you are using the correct environment.
 (You could run `pipenv shell` to activate the environment in your terminal session, instead.)